lcn2/polite.english.words/README.md

 ## Q: What is allowed in the polite English language word list?

-**A**: Beyond being polite, this word list only contains English language words.
+**A**: Beyond being polite, the [polite.english.words.txt](https://github.com/lcn2/polite.english.words/polite.english.words.txt) file only contains English language words.

 Words many only contain these ASCII characters followed by an ASCII newline: